steveklabnik/hateoas/README.md

 ----------------------------
 I'd like to gain a full understanding of what something that is not just RESTful, RESTish or RESTesque, but actually REST.
-Roy Fielding does the community a bit of a dis-service by not providing postive examples of REST systems, only examples that fail to meet his expectations.
-To paraphrse:
+Roy Fielding does the community a bit of a dis-service by not providing positive examples of REST systems, only examples that fail to meet his expectations.
+To paraphrase:

   "If you don't have full HATEOAS compliance then you don't get REST and you shouldn't call it REST."